mattermost/mattermost-plugin-jira/README.md

 We are looking for help from our community to complete the development of v2.0 of the Mattermost Jira plugin.
 If you're interested, review [open Help Wanted issues](https://github.com/mattermost/mattermost-plugin-jira/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) to get started.

-- Notifications for 10+ issue events from Jira to Mattermost with full JQL support, using webhooks.
+- Notifications for 10+ issue events from Jira to Mattermost with JQL support, using webhooks and channel subscriptions.
 This includes notifications for the following events: issue created; issue transitioned to “Reopened”, “In Progress”, "Submitted" or “Resolved”; issue deleted or closed; comments created, updated or deleted; assignee, title, description, priority, sprint or rank updated; attachments or labels added; attachments or labels removed
 - Create Jira issues via Mattermost UI (Desktop App and browser only)
 - Attach Mattermost messages to Jira issues via Mattermost UI (Desktop App and browser only)
 - Preview Jira issues in Mattermost when a ticket is referenced
-- Send direct messages for Jira at-mentions and issue assignments
+- (May not be released) Send direct messages for Jira at-mentions and issue assignments
 - Slash commands for
   - `/jira connect` - Connect to a Jira project and subscribe to events.
   - `/jira disconnect` - Disconnect from a Jira project and subscribe from events.
   - `/jira subscribe` - Subscribe a Mattermost channel to receive notifications for above issue updates in a Jira project.
-  - `/jira instance` - Manage connected Jira instances.
+  - (May not be released) `/jira instance [add/list/select]` - Manage connected Jira instances.
 Must have System Admin role in Mattermost.
+Primarily intended for debugging and development purposes.
+      - `/jira instance add server <URL>` - Connect a Jira Server instance to Mattermost.
+      - `/jira instance add cloud` - Connect a Jira Cloud instance to Mattermost.
+      - `/jira instance list` - List connected Jira instances.
+      - `/jira instance select <key or number>` - Select the active Jira instance.
+At most one active Jira instance is currently supported.
   - `/jira create [description]` - Create a Jira ticket.
   - `/jira assign <issue-key> <assignee>` - Assign a Jira issue specified by `issue-key`. `assignee` must be a member of the Jira project.
   - `/jira transition <issue-key> <state>` - Transition a Jira issue specified by `issue-key`. `state` must be a valid Jira state such as "Done".
   - `/jira settings preview [on/off]` - Set whether previews of Jira issues are shown.
-  - `/jira settings notifications [on/off]` - Set whether Direct Message notifications are sent for assignments and comments in assigned issues.
+  - (May not be released) `/jira settings notifications [on/off]` - Set whether Direct Message notifications are sent for assignments and comments in assigned issues.
   - `/jira view <issue-key>` - View a Jira issue specified by `issue-key`.

 ## 3. Installation